University Park, Eberly College of Science (ISMTH)

 The interaction between Information Sciences and Mathematics will continue developing in remarkable new directions.
 Mathematical scientists enormously benefit from information technology in the performance of research, in communicating and disseminating scientific information and results, as well as in career environments involving data analysis and management.
 Mathematicians also contribute to making inroads toward the development of new information technologies.
 Information sciences and technology are already playing a very important role in mathematical education, at all levels, and will experience an overwhelming increase in the near future.
 Giving undergraduate mathematics students the opportunity to minor in IST will not only enrich their educational achievements but it will also help them succeed in the employment searches.

 Students must apply for entrance to the minor no later than the beginning of their senior year.
-A one-time tuition surcharge will be applied to all students enrolled in the minor.

 A grade of C or better is required in all courses in the minor.